-For fencing to boundaries abutting a reserve and on corner lots, the side fencing along the secondary street must be constructed from timber palings to a height of 1800mm (+/-50mm).
-The fencing must have timber capping and have exposed posts on both sides of the palings, the palings must be on the external side fronting the street.
+For fencing to boundaries abutting a reserve, facing a street and on corner lots, the side fencing along the secondary street must be constructed from timber palings to a height of 1800mm (+/-50mm).
+The fencing must have exposed posts on both sides of the palings and the palings must be on the external side fronting the street and timber capping is required.